Kong/terraform-provider-konnect-beta/docs/resources/auth_server_claims.md

 ### Optional

 - `enabled` (Boolean) Specifies whether the claim is enabled.
+If the claim is not enabled, it will not be included in the token or the '/userinfo' endpoint.
 Default: true
 - `include_in_all_scopes` (Boolean) Specifies whether to include the claim in all scopes.
 If the value is set to 'false' for a claim, the claim is only included in the scopes that explicitly list it.
 Default: false
 - `include_in_scopes` (List of String) Specifies the scopes IDs in which the claim is included
 - `include_in_token` (Boolean) Specifies whether to include claim in the token.
 If the value is set to 'false' for a claim, the client instead uses the access token to get claims from the '/userinfo' endpoint.
 Default: false